Castlemagner GAA

 Castlemagner GAA is a Gaelic Athletic Association club based in the village of Castlemagner in the north-west of County Cork, Ireland.
-Founded in 1900, the club plays both hurling and football and is affiliated with Duhallow GAA.
-The club currently competes in the Duhallow Junior A Hurling Championship and the Duhallow Junior A Football Championship.
+Founded in 1900, the club plays both hurling and Gaelic football and is affiliated with Duhallow GAA.
+As of 2023, the club competes in the Duhallow Junior A Hurling Championship and the Duhallow Junior A Football Championship.

 At under age level, the Castlemagner club amalgamates with Kilbrin as Croke Rovers - as neither club have been able to field an underage team on their own.
 Ladies' Gaelic football and camogie are also played within the club.